Love the idea of a marble bathroom? Be inspired by this luxe selection

 There’s no question that marble is expensive, so in a large space with a lot of wall to fill, try introducing flashes of the material to get the look without busting the budget.

-If your budget won’t stretch to the real deal, marble-effect porcelain tiles provide a very realistic, cost-effective alternative.
+When your considering the pros and cons of marble bathroom tiles, a major factor is the high cost.
+So, if your budget won’t stretch to the real deal, marble-effect porcelain tiles provide a very realistic, cost-effective alternative.
 There are lots on the market in various sizes to achieve different effects.

 In this compact new-build bathroom, porcelain tiles have been teamed with simple, wall-hung fixtures and fittings for a look that’s sleek and modern, while the chic black tap gives the space a cool twist.